 What are important housing deadlines to know?

 In all instances, requests for housing must be made within the published deadlines set by the Office of Residential Life.
 Typically, requests for disability-related housing accommodations by current students should be made to the Office for Accessibility (AEO) no later than February 1st for spring apartment, suite, or room draw.
-For first year or transfer students, requests should be made to AEO by June 1st for August matriculation; and for students on leave or studying abroad, November 1st for January matriculation.
+For first-year or transfer students, requests should be made to AEO by June 1st for August matriculation; and for students on leave or studying abroad, November 1st for January matriculation.
 Students approved for summer housing by the Office of Residential Life should contact the AEO by May 10th to make arrangements for summer housing accommodations.
-AEO will work with students to determine their elegibility for housing accommodation as the need arises.
+AEO will work with students to determine their eligibility for housing accommodation as the need arises.
 Documentation on file in the Office for Accessibility must support the housing accommodation request.

 How do housing accommodations work in conjunction with room draw?

 Current students with disabilities still participate in House Room Draw and should draw when their number is called.
 If only one room remains available which will meet a student's particular disability-related needs and the student has not drawn for a room, Residential Life will hold the room for the student.
 Students, with or without disabilities, are not eligible to draw into rooms designated as Language Fellow (LF), Student Fellow (SF), or first-year (FR).
 Students should contact their House Advisor for more information about room draw procedures.
 Please note that there may be instances in which a student is offered housing which meets their disability-related needs, but which may not be their first choice of house or room on campus.